Flat Fee Landlord

 Free Consultation

-Drop your name and number — we’ll call you back with a free rental analysis for your property.
+Leave your name and number.
+We’ll call you back with a free rental analysis for your specific property.

 Owning a rental property in Houston, Northern Virginia, or anywhere in our markets is a smart investment.
 Managing it is a different matter entirely.
-Between maintenance calls, tenant communication, legal compliance, and the ongoing administrative work, property management is effectively a part-time job that most landlords didn't sign up for when they bought the property.
+Between maintenance calls, tenant communication, legal compliance, and the ongoing administrative work, property management is effectively a part-time job that most landlords did not sign up for when they bought the property.

 What a Property Manager Actually Does